c-allergic/2024-Summer-UGRP/UGRP.typ

 When we initialize an instance, not only `Factoring`, we need to offer some information about the problem.
 For `Factoring`, we need to provide the number of bits for the factors and the number to be factored.
 And the outcome would be a `Factoring` instance with these information.

-The next thing is to find out how to reduce the factoring to spin glass.
+The next thing is to find out how to reduce the factoring to Spin Glass.
 ```julia
 julia> g = reduction_graph(); # get the reduction graph